JayPant/CODSOFT/Task-1/README.md

 **Questions to Answer:**
 - What features of a passenger contribute to their survival?
-- How does the survival rate vary across different passenger classes, genders, ages, etc.?
+- How does the survival rate vary across different passenger classes, genders and ages, etc.?

 ## Data Collection